-Self-determination · Transparency about salaries and clear links between career stage, experience, and pay help individuals make informed choices based on distinct pathways and expectations.
+Self-determination • Transparency about salaries and clear links between career stage, experience, and pay help individuals make informed choices based on distinct pathways and expectations.
+16

-Merit · Employment decisions based on merit can help level the playing field, yet bias can easily taint seemingly objective determinations of "what is good."
+Merit · Employment decisions based on merit can help level the playing field, yet bias can taint seemingly objective determinations of "what is good."
 When merit is espoused as an organizational value, merit-based decisions and rewards without strong equitable practices throughout the firm result in more biased outcomes that favor dominant groups, a "paradox of meritocracy."
-16

-Job Satisfaction • Equal pay contributes to engagement, motivation, productivity, and retention.
+Job satisfaction • Equal pay contributes to engagement, motivation, productivity, and retention.18

-Financial Security · Suppressed earnings reduce one's means of securing life necessities and opportunities and for balancing work, personal, and family life.
+Financial security · Suppressed earnings reduce one's means of securing life necessities and opportunities and for balancing work, personal, and family life.
 An early-career pay discrepancy magnifies over time, leading to a large lifetime pay loss.
-Cumulative gaps have significant consequences, especially for women, including fewer resources to draw on in later years.
+19 Cumulative gaps have significant consequences, including fewer resources to draw on in later years.
+20 (See the Negotiation guide.)

-Debt · As socioeconomic, racial, and gender diversity in schools increase and the nation's student loan crisis balloons, the number of students with loan debt and the amount of their debts-especially for women-increases.
-Lower pay scales in architecture compared to other professions make justifying staying in or even choosing to enter the profession more difficult.
+Debt · As socioeconomic, racial, and gender diversity in schools increase and the nation's student loan crisis balloons, the number of students with loan debt and the amount of their debts-especially for women-increases.21 Lower pay scales in architecture compared to other professions make justifying staying in or even choosing to enter the profession more difficult.22

-Caregiving · Inflexible workplaces, stereotyping, and discrimination engender neotraditional roles, leading fathers to work more hours and mothers to work fewer hours than they would like or the lesser-paid (more often a woman) to leave the workforce to provide childcare.
-The departure is framed as a choice, but it is most often a result of low or unequal pay and gender discrimination.
+Caregiving · Inflexible workplaces, stereotyping, and discrimination reinforce traditional roles, often leading fathers to work more hours and mothers to work fewer hours than they would like or the lesser-paid (in a heterosexual couple, more often a woman) to leave the workforce to provide childcare.
+The departure is framed as a choice, but it is most often a result of low or unequal pay and gender discrimination.23

-Quality of Life • Pay gaps diminish quality of life for singles and couples and contribute to underpaid employees' stress and physical and mental health issues.
+Quality of life • Pay gaps diminish the quality of life for underpaid employees and contribute to their stress and to physical and mental health issues.24